onema/kt-robots/README.md

 <details>
 <summary>Develop your attack strategy</summary>

-Now that you have deployed all the robots to your account, add the ARN of the `TargetRobot` multiple times to the KT-Robots server to create targets.
+Now that you have deployed all the robots to your account add the ARN of the `TargetRobot` multiple times to the KT-Robots server to create targets.

 Now update the behavior of `BringYourOwnRobot` to shoot down the target robots.

 ### Use Luck - YosemiteSam
-For example, you can use luck, like `YosemiteSam`, which shoots in random directions
+For example, you can use luck, like `YosemiteSam`, which shoots in random directions.

 ![Yosemite Sam](images/yosemiteSam.png)